World Vegetarian Day 2025: Benefits, History & Recipes

 1) Roasted Chickpea Crunch Salad (15–20 minutes)

 Toss canned chickpeas with olive oil, cumin, paprika, salt, and pepper.
 Roast or air-fry until crispy.
-Mix with cucumber, tomatoes, red onion, greens, and a lemon-olive oil dressing.
-Add feta (optional).
+Then mix them with cucumber, tomatoes, red onion, greens, and a simple lemon and olive oil dressing.
+Add feta if you like.

 2) One-Pot Lentil Taco Bowl (25 minutes)

 Cook lentils with taco seasoning, garlic, and onion.
 Serve over rice with salsa, corn, lettuce, and avocado.
-Optional: top with Greek yogurt or cheese.
+If you want, add Greek yogurt or cheese on top.

 3) Creamy “No-Cream” Tomato Pasta (20 minutes)

 Simmer crushed tomatoes with garlic and Italian herbs.
-Stir in a spoon of olive oil and a splash of pasta water for a silky sauce.
-Add spinach at the end and finish with parmesan (optional).
+Stir in a spoon of olive oil and a splash of pasta water to make the sauce silky.
+Add spinach at the end, and finish with parmesan if you use it.

 4) Quick Veggie Stir-Fry with Tofu (25 minutes)

-Press and cube tofu, then pan-sear until golden.
-Add frozen mixed veggies or fresh bell peppers, broccoli, and carrots.
-Sauce: soy sauce + ginger + garlic + a touch of honey/maple + chili.
+Press and cube tofu, then pan-sear it until golden.
+Add frozen mixed vegetables or fresh bell peppers, broccoli, and carrots.
+For the sauce, mix soy sauce, ginger, garlic, a little honey or maple syrup, and chili.
 Serve with rice or noodles.

 US Grocery List + Smart Swaps